siavashah7474/agency/replit.md

 ## Recent Changes

+- **Exit-Intent Popup**: Added popup to capture visitors about to leave with a free marketing audit offer (uses sessionStorage to prevent repeated popups)
+- **Case Studies Section**: Added Case Studies page with 4 detailed success stories showing metrics, testimonials, and outcomes (Challenge → Solution → Results structure)
+- **Blog Category Filtering**: Added category filter buttons to the blog page with memoized filtering for performance
+- **Breadcrumb Navigation**: Added breadcrumb component to service detail and case study pages for better UX and SEO
+- **Legal Compliance Pages**: Added Privacy Policy and Terms of Service pages with comprehensive content and footer links
 - **Performance Optimization**: Added lazy loading for all pages using React.lazy and Suspense
 - **SEO Enhancement**: Enhanced SEO component with:
   - Open Graph and Twitter card support